top of page

 Infrastructure owners and operators

-• Access pre-competitive innovation pipelines and emerging practices
+• Access innovation pipelines and emerging practices

 • Participate in neutral forums for cross-sector learning